sabzco/kubit-docs/docs/en/ai-assistant.md

 ### From the User Panel

 1. Log in to [https://panel.kubit.cloud](https://panel.kubit.cloud)
-2. Click the chatbot icon at the bottom-right corner
+2. Click the chatbot icon at the top bar
 3. Type your question in Persian or English
 4. Receive a personalized response within seconds